JACoW-org/docs-IPAC/docs/InvitedOrals/SSSPCsetup.md

 - **Reviewing Instructions**: you may want to modify the text to now give the SPC detailed instructions about the scores to be given to the proposals

-- **Judgment Instructions**: put here the instructions for the MC Coordinators on how to accept (or not) the proposals and turn them into contributions
+- **Judgement Instructions**: put here the instructions for the MC Coordinators on how to accept (or not) the proposals and turn them into contributions

 To be able to enter a priority for consideration of invited oral presentations, it is necessary to configure abstract reviewing **questions** via the **Workflows > Call for Abstracts > Reviewing > Questions** interface: